pemujaraptor/tnotuyul/README.md

 ```bash
 node index.js
 ```
+Use A and D to move/change view to other accounts.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.